Public Schools in Lower Merion and Narberth

 Hamilton, Richard.
 “The Early History of the Lower Merion Schools” in Lower Merion Historical Society archives.

-Levering, John Howell 1851 Atlas of Lower Merion This map was redrawn by A.H.
-Mueller in 1908., based on census of 1850.
+Levering, John Howell 1851 Map of Lower Merion, based on the census of 1850.
+This map was redrawn by A.H.
+Mueller in 1908.

 Lower Merion School Board minute books, 1834-1850’s and 1914-16.
 Lower Merion School District Administration Building, Ardmore, Pa.